MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/introduction.md

 1. Add an `ExportRenderer` attribute to the custom renderer class to specify that it will be used to render the Xamarin.Forms control.
 This attribute is used to register the custom renderer with Xamarin.Forms.

 > [!NOTE]
-> **Note**: For most Xamarin.Forms elements, it is optional to provide a custom renderer in each platform project.
+> For most Xamarin.Forms elements, it is optional to provide a custom renderer in each platform project.
 If a custom renderer isn't registered, then the default renderer for the control's base class will be used.
 However, custom renderers are required in each platform project when rendering a [View](https://developer.xamarin.com/api/type/Xamarin.Forms.View/) or [ViewCell](https://developer.xamarin.com/api/type/Xamarin.Forms.ViewCell/) element.

 The topics in this series will provide demonstrations and explanations of this process for different Xamarin.Forms elements.